Introduction

 When that reference point continues to shift, the feeling of economic stability may remain out of reach, even in contexts of financial growth.

 This is also why low savings can feel like a personal failure when it is often connected to broader pressure on household margins.
-The article Why Savings Rates Are So Low in America — And What It Reveals About Consumer Debt explores how limited financial margin can make saving feel structurally difficult even when a household is trying to make careful decisions.
+Limited financial margin can make saving structurally difficult even when a household is trying to make careful decisions.

 Why Financial Progress Can Feel Invisible Even When You’re Doing Well